HawraaYounes/home-automation/README.md

 <img src="./readme/title2.svg"/>

-> InHome is a home automation system that  gives you access to control devices in your home from a web page anywhere in the world.
+> InHome is a IoT home automation system that  gives you access to control devices in your home from a web page anywhere in the world.
->
+> The electrical and electronic appliances in the home such as windows, lights, fire alarms, Doors, etc. can be controlled using various control techniques.

 ### User Stories